GeotrekCE/Geotrek-admin/docs/install/advanced-configuration.rst

 **To enable the alerts :**

-- Go to the Admin Site and set "Timer days" to some integer other than 0 in relevant statuses (`/admin/feedback/reportstatus/`)
+- Go to the Configuration module and set "Timer days" to some integer other than 0 in relevant statuses (`/admin/feedback/reportstatus/`)

 - Select the "Uses timers" checkbox on reports that you wish to receive alerts for (in report update form)